Stevearino42/trimui-smart-pro-replacements/README.md

 # TrimUI Smart Pro Replacements

-Optional bits and pieces for TrimUI OS 1.1.0
+Optional bits and pieces for the TrimUI Smart Pro running TrimUI OS 1.1.0 (20250430) and firmware version 1.1.0 (20250505)

 ## Icons